 At the July 8, 2020 Board Meeting, the VCE Board of Directors adopted VCE's first legislative platform.
-The Community Advisory Committee (CAC) reviewed and provided feedback on the draft legislative platform at its June 25, 2020 Meeting.
-The staff report presenting the legislative platform noted that the legislative platform would be updated in late 2020 in advance of the next legislative session to reflect ongoing and new legislative priorities.
+It was noted at that time that the legislative platform would be updated for the next legislative session to reflect ongoing and new legislative priorities.